Wang-Zhaoming/MC-GANS/README.md

 # MC-GANS
-official code  of "Multi-Population Co-Evolutionary Generative Adversarial Network Architecture Search for Zero-Shot Learning"
+Official code  of "Multi-Population Co-Evolutionary Generative Adversarial Network Architecture Search for Zero-Shot Learning"

+The code is being organized and will be uploaded soon.